-The School of Theology is also beginning to create community around some spiritual explorations, from contemporary fiction, to today’s wisdom figures, to traditional practices worthy of reviving.
-What are you seeking?
-Bring your experience and reflection.
+The School of Theology is also gathering spirituality groups to create community around some spiritual explorations from contemporary fiction and film, to today’s wisdom figures, to traditional practices worthy of reviving.

 Spiritual Reflection Groups